-Social Enterprise Associates recommends the following as a manageable process to order decision-making.
-This undertaking can be intimidating and overwhelming.
-It doesn't have to be; the information below provides a viable approach to de-mystify what is often seen as a 'black box'.
-Each step has associated deliverables, designed together to be incremental.
-Board involvement and approval is encouraged, as necessary.
+Social Enterprise Associates recommends the following steps as a manageable process to order decision-making.
+We know this undertaking can be intimidating and overwhelming.
+But, it doesn't have to be, and the information below provides a viable approach to de-mystify what is often seen as a 'black box'.
+Each step has associated deliverables and together they are designed to be incremental.
+Within your organization, board approval should be sought, as necessary.

-Program decisions of this magnitude must fit into the organization's overarching needs and goals.
-The best strategic choice for your organization may be NOT to undertake a social enterprise activity.
-Many efforts fail: 80% of new businesses fail within their first five years.
-Data shows small organizations have been less successful than large organizations at revenue generating programs.
+WARNING: Program decisions of this magnitude must fit into the organization's overarching needs and goals.
+The best strategic choice for your organization may be to NOT undertake a social enterprise activity.
+Not all efforts are successful.
+80% of new businesses fail in their first five years & data shows small organizations have been less successful than large organizations at revenue generating programs (Community Wealth Ventures - www.communitywealth.com).
 The wisdom and responsibility of making an appropriate choice is up to you and your organization.